 As we have discussed before in our discussion on coding vs programming, coding is just a part of programming.
 Yet, it still requires some time and skill to learn.
 Programming languages are very different from natural languages, and their syntax can sometimes be very confusing.
 The hardest languages are low-level ones that are close to actual processor instructions.

 How Long Does it Take to Learn Coding?

 This question does not have a simple and definitive answer.
 After you understand what coding is, the time you need to learn a new programming language will depend on many factors, such as:

 - If there is anyone more experienced available to help you.

-Alongside ‘what is the difference between coding and programming, this isn’t an easy question to answer either, as different languages are created for different purposes.
+Alongside ‘what is the difference between coding and programming’, this isn’t an easy question to answer either, as different languages are created for different purposes and different types of software.
 Here are our top contenders for the best coding language title:

 - Python – an easy-to-understand language that is constantly gaining more popularity;

 - Kotlin – the official language for Android development;

 - Swift – a kit made for iOS development;

 - C++ – a reliable and time-tested tool.